 Nationals from the following countries will be able to obtain multiple e-Visa online entries that will allow them a stay of 90 days in 180 days if no other duration is specified:

-Antigua and Barbuda, Armenia (30 days), Australia, Austria, Bahamas, Bahrain, Barbados, Belgium*, Canada, China (30 days), Croatia, Dominica, Dominican Republic, Cyprus Greek Cypriot Administration, East Timor (30 days), Fiji (30 days), Grenada, Haiti, United Kingdom Hong Kong, Indonesia (30 days), Ireland, Jamaica, Kuwait, Maldives, Malta*, Mauritius (30 days), Mexico (30 days), Netherlands*, Norway, Oman, Poland, Portugal*, Saint Lucia, Saint Vincent and the Grenadines, Saudi Arabia, South Africa, Spain*, Suriname (30 days), Taiwan (30 days), United Arab Emirates, United Kingdom, United States.
+Antigua and Barbuda, Armenia (30 days), Australia, Austria, Bahamas, Bahrain, Barbados, Belgium*, Canada, China (30 days), Croatia, Dominica, Dominican Republic, Republic of Cyprus, East Timor (30 days), Fiji (30 days), Grenada, Haiti, United Kingdom Hong Kong, Indonesia (30 days), Ireland, Jamaica, Kuwait, Maldives, Malta*, Mauritius (30 days), Mexico (30 days), Netherlands*, Norway, Oman, Poland, Portugal*, Saint Lucia, Saint Vincent and the Grenadines, Saudi Arabia, South Africa, Spain*, Suriname (30 days), Taiwan (30 days), United Arab Emirates, United Kingdom, United States.

 * Nationals of these countries may enter the country with an ID Card instead of the passport.

-Under certain conditions, citizens of certain countries not listed above may apply for the eVisa, such as holders of Schengen, U.S., U.K. or Ireland visas, fly with national Turkish companies as Turkish Airlines and have a hotel reservation.
+Under certain conditions, citizens of certain countries not listed above may apply for the eVisa, such as holders of Schengen, U.S., U.K. or Ireland visas, when flying with national Turkish companies as Turkish Airlines and having a hotel reservation.

 Turkey Passport Visa-Free countries